 Hotels in the mountains are usually expensive and so if you’re a backpacker or a solo traveler, at first a 900 -1600 INR might come across as a violation of your budget.
 Hence, do ample research before booking your stay.

 Surfing on various mobile apps will certainly help you get a good deal.
 I got a great deal through Make My Trip and only paid 600 INR (No additional cost for accommodating 3 of us in a single room) instead of the standard 1350 INR.

-I could have found even more cheaper options can be found but those establishment came across as shady.
-Remember, its important to budget yourself but to stay safe is paramount.
+I could have found even cheaper options can be found but those establishments came across as shady.
+Remember, it’s important to budget yourself but staying safe is paramount.